 3. Identify Your Assets

 Once you understand the threats to your company, it's critical to identify useful assets.
 These are information that, if stolen, could damage or destroy your business.
-Critical assets may include financial records, customer data, and proprietary business information.
+Critical assets may include financial records (if you looked for support for a statutory audit), customer data, and proprietary business information.

 4. Implement Risk-Based Security Measures